 She has won numerous awards for her work in promoting diversity in higher education including the Columbia College Chicago’s Graduate Opportunity Award (2008), Columbia College Chicago Diversity Award (2008), Getz Graduate Award (2007) and the Lya Dym Rosenblum travel grant (2007).
-She serves as a consultant and facilitator to schools and professional organizations on how to better engage in conversations related to diversity, equity, and inclusion.
+She serves as a diversity, equity, and inclusion consultant and facilitator to schools and professional organizations.

 Gianina has performed her one woman play, Just how black?
 (2009), an ethnoautobiographical exploration into the performativity of blackness throughout the African Diaspora, at The Kennedy Center's 15th Annual Page-to-Stage New Play Festival; Stage TWO Theater; Book and Paper Gallery at Columbia College Chicago; and the Raw Space Gallery in Chicago.
 Her work has been featured in many publications including the United States International University Gazette Newspaper in Nairobi, Kenya--I am point five (0.5): half-African, half-American (2004), and The Columbia Chronicle (Rodriques, 2003).

 She has worked as a museum educator and docent for the Smithsonian's National Portrait Gallery and National Museum of African Art, and has held a work study position at The Dance Place in Northeast Washington, DC where she provided college planning workshops to their teen program.
 Lockley has a fervent passion for West African dance and was a performing community member of Coyaba West African Dance Company under the leadership of Sylvia Soumah.

 When she's not doing all of the aforementioned you can catch her at a dance class in the DC area, at home binge watching episodes of The Office, or asleep.